Geometric Constraints in Deep Learning Frameworks: A Survey: Normal-Depth Orthogonal Constraint

-\paragraph{Normal to depth:} Many methods \cite{huang2021m3vsnet, yang2017unsupervised, yin2019enforcing} use normal to depth estimation to refine the depth values $D_i$ using the orthogonal relationship.
-For each pixel $p_i(x_i, y_i)$, the depth of each neighbor $p_{neighbor}$ should be refined.
-The corresponding 3D points are, $P_i$ and $P_{neighbor}$ and central pixel $P_i$'s normal $\overrightarrow{N_i}(n_x, n_y, n_z)$.
-The depth of $P_i$ is $D_i$ and $P_{neighbor}$ is $D_{neighbor}$.
-Using the orthogonal relations $\overrightarrow{N_i} \perp \overrightarrow{P_i P_{neighbor}}$, we can write the Eq. \ref{eq:normal-constraint1}.
 With depth estimates coming from eight neighbors, we need a method for weighting these values to incorporate discontinuity of normal in some edges or irregular surfaces.
-Generally, the weight $w_i$ is inferred from the reference image $I_i$, making depth more conforming to geometric consistency.
-The value of $w_i$ depends on the gradient between $p_i$ and $p_{neighbor}$, Eq. \ref{eq:weight-depth}.
-The bigger values of gradient represent the less reliability of the refined depth.
-Given the eight neighbors, the final refined depth $\tilde{D}_{neighbor}$ is a weighted sum of eight different directions as shown in Eq. \ref{eq:weight-depth-neighbor} \cite{huang2021m3vsnet}.
+Generally, the weight $w_i$ is inferred from the reference image $I_i$, making depth more geometric consistent.
+The value of $w_i$ depends on the gradient between $p_i$ and $p_{neighbor}$.
+The larger gradients represent less reliable refined depth.
+Given the eight neighbors, the final refined depth $\tilde{D}_{neighbor}$ is a weighted sum of eight different directions as \cite{huang2021m3vsnet},

+where $ w_i = e^{- \alpha |\triangledown I_i|}$.
 This is the outcome of the regularization in 3D space, improving the accuracy and continuity of the estimated depth maps.

-Yang et al \cite{yang2017unsupervised} use a similar formulation as shown in Eqs. \ref{eq:normal-constraint1}, \ref{eq:weight-depth}, and \ref{eq:weight-depth-neighbor} to enforce geometric consistency in unsupervised video depth estimation problems.
+Yang et al. \cite{yang2017unsupervised} use a similar formulation to enforce geometric consistency in unsupervised video depth estimation problems.
 Wang et al. \cite{wang2016surge} use the orthogonal compatibility principle to bring consistency in the normal directions of two pixels falling on the same plane.
 Eigen and Fergus \cite{eigen2015predicting} use a single multiscale CNN to estimate depth, surface normal, and semantic labeling.
-For surface normal estimation at each pixel, they predict the $x,y$ and $z$ components for each pixel \cite{silberman2012indoor} and employ elementwise loss comparison with dot product as shown in Eq. \ref{eq:dot-prod-normal}, where $N$ is the valid pixels, $n$ and $\hat{n}$ are ground truth and the predicted normal at each pixel.
+For surface normal estimation at each pixel, they predict the $x,y$ and $z$ components for each pixel \cite{silberman2012indoor} and employ elementwise loss comparison with dot product,

+where $N$ is the valid pixels, $n$ and $\hat{n}$ are ground truth and the predicted normal at each pixel.

 Qi et al. \cite{qi2018geonet} also employ depth-to-normal and normal-to-depth networks to regularize the depth estimate in 3D space following \cite{fouhey2013data}, but they do not use 8-neighbor-based calculation.
-Instead, they use a distance-based selection of neighboring pixels are given as
+Instead, they use a distance-based selection of neighboring pixels,